immixvocalensemble/immixvocalensemble.github.io/_posts/2020-06-03-Automatically-adding-QR-codes-gcinvoice-GnuCash-invoices.md

 Some constants in `Gnucash_make_invoice` to fill in have also been added, check its comments for instructions.

 Keep in mind I am very much an amateur programmer, so bugs may be present in all these scripts.
 Let me know in the comments below if you find any.
-And also if you have more details about bank apps which support this!
+Also please let me know if you have more details about bank apps supporting this!